vueent/v9s/docs-src/src/guide/tutorial.md

 ## Simplifier

-Sometimes it is enough to get a `true/false` result without other special types or `undefined`.
+Sometimes it is enough to get a boolean result without other special types or `undefined`.
 The library provides a function that wraps a validator instance for this.
 The `simplify` function returns a function with a signature similar to the signature of the `check` method:

 ```ts
 type CheckFunc<T> = (value: any, context: any) => T | undefined;